-This positive cycle improves mood and emotional wellbeing – helping you to break out of repeating patterns of unhappiness in your relationships and a more stable family life.
+- This positive cycle improves mood and emotional wellbeing – helping you to break out of repeating patterns of unhappiness in your relationships and a more stable family life.

->

-> The person who is experiencing the depressive symptoms should refer themselves to Talking Therapies - or you can ask your GP or health professional to refer you.
+The person who is experiencing the depressive symptoms should refer themselves to NHS Talking Therapies - or you can ask your GP or health professional to refer you.